Don’t use dish detergent on your horses!

 - But let’s analyze this – that’s an emergency situation where the oil must be removed.
 If you were to use that dishwashing detergent on your horse and he hasn’t been in an oil spill, you are using an ultra-powerful detergent designed for your pots and pans on his skin.

-You will strip away all of his natural oils when you use dish detergent on your horse.
+- You will strip away all of his natural oils (sebum) when you use dish detergent on your horse.

 Nothing that suggests calling Poison Control will ever touch a horse that I groom.

 - Natural oil, called sebum, is wonderful stuff that your horse makes.
 Sebum makes him shine.
 His own body produces it.
-Sebum naturally wards off stains.
-Sure, you will still get stains, but removing them is as easy as a curry then followed by a damp towel.
+Sebum naturally wards off stains and keeps your horse waterproof.
+Sure, you will still get some stains, but removing them is as easy as a curry then followed by a damp towel.
 Maybe some horse-friendly dry shampoo.
 If you let your horse stay as oily as he makes himself, stains are a non-issue.

 - Looking deeper into your horse’s skin, it has layers and layers of cells.
 The inner layers eventually grow and migrate upwards to form the outer layers of cells.
 This outer layer, the epidermis, keeps electrolytes, fluids, and nutrients in your horse and keeps infections things like bacteria out of your horse.
 His skin is the first layer of immune system defense!

 A lot of curry combs died as I gained unbelievable upper body strength creating this shine.
 Why would I strip it all away?

 - Your horse’s skin also has sweat glands, which help him stay cool.
 He’s also covered in hair follicles, each with its hair and sebaceous gland attached.
 The sebaceous glands secrete sebum – which is the natural oil.